-☐ Open the Time > Basic Settings dialog, Daylight saving time tab.
-Enable the Daylight saving time mode. button.
-To do this, in the Operation frame, select the 0n radio □ In the Summertime begin frame, specify - Week = Last - Day = Sunday - Month = March - System time = 02:00 y the following settings: □ In the Summertime end frame, specify - Week = Last - Day = Sunday - Month = October - System time = 03:00 the following settings: ☐ Apply the settings temporarily.
-To do this, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. clock summer-time mode recurring To enable the Daylight saving time mode. clock summer-time recurring start last sun mar 02:00 To specify the time at which the device sets the clock forward from standard time to summer time. last To specify the Last week in the month. sun To specify the day Sunday. mar To specify the month March.
-02:00 To specify the time 02:00. clock summer-time recurring end last sun oct 03:00 To specify the time at which the device resets the clock from summer time to standard time. last To specify the Last week in the month. sun To specify the day Sunday. oct To specify the month October.
-3:00 To specify the time 03:00.
+☐ Open the Time > Basic Settings dialog, Daylight saving time tab. ☐ Enable the Daylight saving time mode.
+Select the On radio button in the Operation frame. ☐ In the Summertime begin frame, specify the following settings: - Week = Last - Day = Sunday - Month = March - System time = 02:00 ☐ In the Summertime end frame, specify the following settings: - Week = Last - Day = Sunday - Month = October - System time = 03:00 ☐ Apply the settings temporarily.
+To do this, click the ✓ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. clock summer-time mode recurring To enable the Daylight saving time mode. clock summer-time recurring start last sun To specify the time at which the device sets the mar 02:00 clock forward from standard time to summer time.
+To specify the Last week in the month.
+To specify the day Sunday.
+To specify the month March.
+To specify the time 02:00. clock summer-time recurring end last sun To specify the time at which the device resets the oct 03:00 clock from summer time to standard time. last To specify the Last week in the month.
+To specify the day Sunday.
+To specify the month October.
+To specify the time 03:00.